How To See the Monarch Butterfly Migration in Michoacan, Mexico

 Where To See the Monarch Butterflies’ Winter Home

 Now, you can’t just hop into any old forest in Michoacan and expect to see butterflies.
 First of all, Michoacan isn’t exactly the safest state in Mexico.
-I’ve been to 22 of Mexico’s 32 states, and Michoacan stood out to me as one of the more dangerous ones.
-It’s a shame, because honestly, Michoacan might be the coolest state in Mexico.
-I’m not saying you shouldn’t visit, but this is definitely one of those states where you should opt for guided tours instead of figuring everything out on your own.
+I’ve been to 23 of Mexico’s 32 states, and Michoacan stood out to me as one of the only states I felt uncomfortable in.
+It’s a shame because honestly, Michoacan might be the coolest state in Mexico.
+I’m not saying you shouldn’t visit, but this is definitely one of those regions where you should opt for a guided tour instead of happy-go-luckily skipping about aimlessly.

 If you want to spend more time in the reserves, which you will, I’d recommend staying in the pueblo magico of Angangueo.
 This tiny town doesn’t offer much besides the monarch butterfly reserves, so I wouldn’t recommend staying more than a night.